cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 )
 ```

-These constants will be used as prefixes.
+These constants will be used as prefixes for the keys that can access objects' storage.

 ### Protobuf objects

 Starport creates the Protobuf objects in the `proto` directory before compiling them.
-Here you find the `NextGame` object:
+The `NextGame` object looks like this:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/next_game.proto#L8-L11]
 message NextGame {